etcet/www.etcet.net/posts/2011-09-23-learning-haskell-by-building-snugio.md

 --
-title: Learning Haskell by Building Snug.io
+title: Learning Haskell by Building Snugio
-description: How I'm going to learn Haskell by copying webmachine to Haskell and calling it snug.io.
+description: How I'm going to learn Haskell by copying webmachine to Haskell and calling it snugio.
 tags: haskell, snugio
-keywords: haskell, snug.io, webmachine, rest, api
+keywords: haskell, snugio, webmachine, rest, api
 --

 Summer of 2009, I was sitting on the beach of Bol in Croatia, with